ishanvyas22/awesome-open-source-systems/README.md

 ## Code Quality

 - [SonarQube](https://github.com/SonarSource/sonarqube) - SonarQube is a Continuous Inspection that provides the capability to not only show health of an application but also to highlight issues newly introduced.
 With a Quality Gate in place, you can fix the leak and therefore improve code quality systematically.

+## Continuous Integration (CI)

+- [CDS](https://github.com/ovh/cds) - CDS is an Enterprise-Grade Continuous Delivery & DevOps Automation Platform written in Go(lang).
+- [Drone](https://github.com/drone/drone) - Drone is a Continuous Delivery system built on container technology.
+Drone uses a simple YAML configuration file, a superset of docker-compose, to define and execute Pipelines inside Docker containers.
+- [GitLab Continuous Integration](https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/) - Continuous Integration (CI) works to integrate code provided by your team in a shared repository.
+Developers share the new code in a Merge (Pull) Request.
+The request triggers a pipeline to build, test, and validate the new code prior to merging the changes within your repository.
+- [Jenkins](https://github.com/jenkinsci/jenkins) - Jenkins is a free and open source automation server.
+It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.
+- [Strider](https://github.com/Strider-CD/strider) - Strider is an Open Source Continuous Deployment / Continuous Integration platform.
+It is written in Node.js and Ember.js and uses MongoDB as a backing store.
+It is published under the BSD license.